Algebraic-Programming/HiCR/examples/channels/README.rst

 Both the producer and consumer functions receive an instance of the :code:`HiCR::L1::MemoryManager`, for the allocation of the token and coordination buffer(s), and; an instance of :code:`HiCR::L1::CommunicationManager`, for the communication of tokens between the HICR instances.

+:ref:`channel instantiation` has more on allocating memory slots, making them globally available, and create channels.

 For details on each example, choose one of the following:

 .. toctree::